 But new evidence suggests that might have been an overreaction, and that it is not only possible, but advisable, to build at least some links with rich anchor text.
-This article explores the process of scouting and building anchor text-rich backlinks without infuriating the Google robots.
+This article explores the process of scouting and building anchor text-rich backlinks for free without infuriating the Google robots.

 Why have anchor text-rooted links been treated as such an imprudent backlink strategy in recent years?
 It’s because heavily keyword-dense backlinks truly are a spammy tactic.
 Building dozens of links with identical keyword anchors is a sure recipe to earn a penalty from Google.
 However, according to recent tests from search engine authority Moz, links with specific anchor text still carry a significant chunk of authority.

 Here’s what that means for the average search marketer: stuffing keywords into your anchor text is still a bad idea.
 But if you diversify your strategy, use appropriate keywords, and temper your link building with natural sources, including relevant, targeted anchor text can be a valuable strategy.